T of C

 3. Xiao He: Small Harmony

-This is the first surviving version with lyrics.
-It has no overall title, but each of the three sections is titled and has a short commentary.12 The short commentaries do not mention either name, but the lyrics invoke both Xianweng and Chen Tuan in a way that suggests they are the same person.13 Because in 1585 the lyrics are not in the melody section, Zha's Guide does not include them until 1596, where they are listed as three separate melodies.
+Also in the 1573 edition (facs/41), this is the first surviving version with lyrics.
+It has no overall title, but each of the three sections is titled and has a short commentary.15 The short commentaries do not mention either name, but the lyrics invoke both Xianweng and Chen Tuan in a way that suggests they are the same person.16 Because in 1585 the lyrics are not in the melody section, Zha's Guide does not include them until 1596, where they are listed as three separate melodies.
 The sections/melodies are named:

 1. Tiaoxian Runong: Beginning Melody